austinngan/SoftDev/README.md

-# Austin Ngan's Software Development workshop
+# workshop of Austin Ngan
+# SoftDev 2021-2022